mail4hafij/dotnetcore-startup-with-efcore/README.md

 ## Conceptual Model
 Any request from a service (i.e., CoreSerivce) is handled by HandlerCaller.
 The HandlerCaller has the responsibility to process the request by finding a RequestHandler from the RequestHandlerFactory and response to the request from the ResponseFactory.
-Each Handler creates a unitOfWork from the UnitOfWorkFactory to further process the request and interact with the databse.
+Each Handler creates a unitOfWork from the UnitOfWorkFactory to further process the request and interact with the database.
 <img src="concept.jpg" />